Samizic29/Oral-Insulin-Phase-II-Clinical-Trial-Data-Analysis/README.md

 > Some of the issues:
 <p> <i> Patients table </i> </p>
 - Inconsistent data in the zip code column.
 Zip code should be string not float
-- Height column: Tim Neudorf height is 27 inches instead of 72 inches
+- Height column: Tim Neudorf height is 27 inches instead of 72 inches.
 - Default John Doe data
 - Given name column: Inaccurate data for Dsvid instead of David
 - State column: Inconsistent data, using full and abbreviation names.